 YouTube Shorts ad revenue sharing

 Ads play between Shorts on a user’s feed, meaning the onus isn’t on creators to introduce branded segments into their 60-second — or shorter — videos.
 Revenue made from these ads is then lumped together, then distributed to creators, who get to keep 45% of the revenue.
-How much money a creator receives depend on how many views their Shorts get.
+How much money a creator receives depends on how many views their Shorts get.

 YouTube channel memberships